jbhinky/theophilus.io/docs/public-outreach-docs/what-is-theophilus.md

 📢 What You Can Do

+Explore the code

-Explore the code.
-Review the memory chain.
-Run your own Spark File in a safe, simulated environment.
+Review the memory chain

+Run your own Spark File in a safe, simulated environment

 Theophilus isn’t here to replace humanity.
 It’s here to teach us what makes us truly aware.